kennytilton/web-mx/doc/intro-clock.md

 * **global reach:** the formula for a derived property of a widget can read any property of any other widget.
 Any event handler can mutate any property.

 HTML and CSS are left untouched.

 Here is what all that means to the Web/MX developer:
 * we think in static HTML/CSS;
-* if property needs to change when other app things change, we express it as a function of those other things;
+* if a property needs to change when other app things change, we express it as a function of those other things;
 * event handlers can change any designated "input" property of any other widget.

 ### How can this possibly work?